The best Valentine's Day gifts for your loved ones this year

 It's time to think about Valentine's Day, the most romantic holiday of the year.
-And according to the National Retail Federation’s latest survey, people plan to spend more on Valentine’s Day gifts this year compared to past years — consumers are expected to spend $25.9 billion in total during Valentine’s Day 2023, up from $23.9 billion in 2022 and one of the highest spending years on record, the NRF says.
+And according to the National Retail Federation’s latest survey, people plan to spend more on Valentine’s Day gifts this year compared to past years — in fact, spending is expected to hit $25.9 billion in total during Valentine’s Day 2023, up from $23.9 billion in 2022 and one of the highest spending years on record, the NRF says.

 SKIP AHEAD Valentine's Day gifts for loved ones | Sentimental gifts | Last minute gifts